gommo/ai-kb/README.md

    npx ai-kb

-3. To run without debug output:
+## Debug Mode

-NODE_ENV=production npx ai-kb
+To run the application in debug mode and see additional logging information, use the `-v` flag when starting the application:

 ## Output